How to get Docker Container in Golang | Container Id and IP Address

 Golang Get Container ID and Image details

-With the docker command using the ps option, It lists out container details.
+With the Docker command using the ps option, it lists container details.

 Docker provides a client API for golang🔗.

-To get container metadata details, Follow the below steps.
+To retrieve container metadata details, follow the steps below:

-• Create a Client object using NewClientWithOpts(client.FromEnv) or NewClient() method
+• Create a Client object using either NewClientWithOpts(client.FromEnv) or NewClient() method

-• Iterate each object using the range loop
+• Iterate through each object using a range loop.

 package main